just-buildsystem/justbuild/INSTALL.md

 env PACKAGE=YES LOCALBASE=/usr python3 ${WRKSRC}/bin/bootstrap.py ${WRKSRC} ${WRKDIR}/just-work
 ```

+If some dependencies should nevertheless be built from source (typically
+taking the necessary archives from a specified distdir) those can be
+specified in the `NON_LOCAL_DEPS` variable which, if set, has to contain
+a JSON list.

 # Installing `just-mr`

 In order to set up multi-repository configurations, usually the tools `just-mr`